opestov/prog-base/README.md

 prog-base
 =========

-Simple exercises to help learn basics of programming
+Simple exercises to help learn basics of programming.